openjdk/guide/src/index.md

 #.
 If the intention is to fix the change and submit it again, create a redo-issue **(R)** to track that the work still needs to be done.
    * Clone **(O)** and add the prefix `[REDO]` on the summary - the clone becomes the redo-issue **(R)**.
    * Make sure relevant information is brought to **(R)**.
-   * Remember that comments are not brought over when cloning.
+   * Remember that comments aren't brought over when cloning.
 #.
 Create a backout-issue **(B)**:
    * Alternative 1 - the regression is identified directly.
      * Create a sub-task to **(R)** with the same summary, prefix with `[BACKOUT]`.